yuhasem/FeebasFinder/README.md

 # FeebasFinder

-A tool to find which tiles you can get Feebas from in Ruby and Sapphire.
+A tool to find which tiles you can get Feebas from in Ruby/Sapphire/Emerald.
-(Emerald planned, but not ready.)

 [Click here to go the tool](https://yuhasem.github.io/FeebasFinder/)